 Buy – people don’t want to buy things; it reminds them that money is leaving them!
 They do like to Get, Reserve, or Invest, however.

 Cheap – implies poor quality.
 If you’re referring to price, use Affordable, Reasonable or Intelligently-Priced.

 Cost – see Buy.
 Use Payment, which sounds less personal, or Give Us, which carries a sense of a very small favor.

 Contract – fine print, blah blah blah, no escape – there’s nothing good about this word.

 If – can be acceptable in the proper context.
-Otherwise, it’s an out.
+Otherwise, consumers perceive it as a potential excuse for you to disappoint them.
 Use When.

 Honestly – because you’ve been dishonest so far?